StefanoAnzolut/business-guide/source/account/deletionperiod.rst

 •	**all documents** (whether they’re signed or not) – existing and new customers
 •	**completed documents only** (signed, declined, withdrawn) – some Enterprise customers.
 [Learn more](#deletion-period-for-completed-documents)

-**Questions or need a hand?** Write us a message at support@skribble.com.
+Questions or need a hand?
+Write us a message at support@skribble.com.
 We'll be happy to help.

 **How do I know which documents are affected in my company?** You’ll find this information in your Business profile.

 **Tip!** Before you activate the deletion period for your team, be sure to:

-•	Inform your team members about the chosen deletion period.
+•	Inform your team members about the deletion period.
-•	Remind them to download their documents before they're deleted.
+•	Remind them to download any affected documents before they're deleted.

 **Activating deletion period**